hanggrian/ktfx/README.md

 ====
 [Kotlin] extensions for JavaFX app development.
 Written in spirit of [android-ktx] and [anko].

-Consists of several parts:
+Ktfx consists of several parts:
- * *ktfx-commons*: full of helpers for common JavaFX application logic.
+ * Ktfx Commons: a lightweight library full of helpers.
- * *ktfx-layouts*: dynamic JavaFX layout with Kotlin DSL.
+ * Ktfx Layouts: a fast and type-safe way to write dynamic JavaFX layouts.
- * *ktfx-listeners*: write common JavaFX listeners with Kotlin DSL.
+ * Ktfx Listeners: use standard Kotlin functions in JavaFX events.
- * *ktfx-coroutines*: utilities based on the [kotlinx.coroutines] library.
+ * Ktfx Coroutines: much like Ktfx Listeners, but with `kotlinx.coroutines` capabilities.

 [Download](https://github.com/hendraanggrian/ktfx/wiki/Download)
 ----------